 POWs were graded into ‘fit’, sick, very sick, etc. – and sent to Tamarkan, Chungkai and other hospitals.

-The ‘fit’ were assembled at Tamuang and it was from here the Japanese selected POWs to work in Japan, in this instance with ‘Rashin’ Maru Party.
+The ‘fit’ were assembled at Tamuang and it was from here the Japanese selected POWs to work in Japan 56 Machine Gunners were included in this draft for ‘Rashin’ Maru Party.

 The work party was entrained from Tamuang Camp, Thailand about 21 June 1944 for Singapore.
 They arrived five days later 26 June and sent to River Valley Road Transit Camp.